-6. How do I get started with applying for the I-CorpsTM Teams Program?
+6. How do I get started with applying for the I-Corps Teams Program?

-To start the application process the I-Corps Team should email an Executive Summary (as outlined in Section II-PROGRAM DESCRIPTION) to icorps-apply@nsf.gov for review.
+To start the application process the I-Corps Team should submit the Executive Summary through the I-Corps Teams Web Form for review.

 As described in the solicitation under Section II-PROGRAM DESCRIPTION, here are the next steps to start the process to be considered for the I-Corps Teams Program: